hanchon-live/evmos-ts-wallet/README.md

 - @metamask/eth-sig-util
 - @tharsis/proto
 - @tharsis/transactions
-- node-fetch (using `v2` that is limited but should work without enforcing `type:module`.
+- node-fetch (using `v2` that is limited but should work without enforcing `ESM`.
 In `src/helper.ts` there is a basic implementation of `fetch` and `post` that can be used to replace `node-fetch`, in case that lib is not working for your case)